Bruno Covas: Student politics

 At the age of 18, Covas formally joined the PSDB in 1998.
 He held various positions in PSDB Youth, the party's youth organization, being elected as its first secretary in 1999, state president in 2003, and national president in 2007.
 He served as the organization's national president from 2007 to 2011.

 Public debut

-Bruno Covas began his public political career in 2004, when he ran on the PSDB ticket for vice mayor of Santos along with mayoral candidate Raul Christiano.
+Bruno Covas began his public political career in 2004, when he ran on the PSDB ticket for deputy mayor of Santos along with mayoral candidate Raul Christiano.
 Christiano had originally extended the invitation to Bruno's mother Renata Covas, but she told Christiano to ask Bruno, as he was the family politician.
 Their ticket placed fourth during the first round of the election, garnering 28,012 votes, or 11.52% of the total.

 In 2005 and 2006, he was a legislative aide to the leadership of Geraldo Alckmin's government in the Legislative Assembly.